StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-links/add-a-link-to-a-case.md

-# How to Add a Link to a Case
+# Add a Link to a Case

 <!-- md:version 5.5 -->